Aa-Mathelete/Knowledge/_posts/PostsInKnowledge/2018-08-17-notetheme-showcase.md

 ---
-title: Some showcases with NoteTheme
+title: Notetheme
-categories: [notetheme]
+categories: [Website]
-tags: [WebsiteCode]
+tags:[Website]
-toc: 1
+date: 2024-09-21
 ---

 {% include warning.html content="Notetheme Catogory is only used for enhancing features of the website, this has no use to users." %}